 If you’re looking for a screen-free listening activity to get started, drop by Totigies!

 Then, when you’re ready for video lessons, jump into Playtime Prodigies, where we focus on easy and instrument free practice.

-We’ve also heard of 2 year old baby geniuses playing through some of our Preschool Prodigies and PsP Melodies lessons.
+We’ve also heard of 2 year old baby geniuses playing through some of our Playtime Prodigies and Melodies lessons.
 If you’re excited and want to jump in with younger kids, these are good places to check out.

 Our Deskbells are durable and easy to play and allow toddlers to receive meaningful and memorable play with pitch during their critical period for auditory development.

-You can find C Major Bells at Prodigies, and also by searching the web for CNDBD (sometimes written as CNDB-D).
-You can find them on Amazon here.
+You can find C Major Bells at Prodigies (Sold Out), on Amazon and by searching the web for CNDBD (sometimes written as CNDB-D).

 Toddlers are also ready to rock out on percussion of all kinds — from bongos to shakers to floor drums and more.
 This is a great time for kids to explore all kinds of musical sounds and instruments.